 Let’s take a look at a few bullish cryptocurrency charts in different time frames and try to read what’s going on.

 - Market accumulation after a period of negative movement.
-The bullish accumulation happen when the sellers are starting to run out of steam.
+The bullish accumulation happens when the sellers are starting to run out of steam.

-- First mark up after accumulation with a continuation flag pattern.
-Very positiv sign that let’s you add to your position.
+- The first mark up after accumulation with a continuation flag pattern.
+A very positive sign that lets you add to your position.

 - Second expansion after another bullish flag formation.
 The market is exploding on the upside, a good sign that your position will give good profits.